Family Food on the Table

 I’ve said it before, my biggest pro tip for Thanksgiving is to make a killer gravy.

-Smooth homemade turkey gravy in a pan with a wooden spoon resting in it
+Smooth, rich turkey gravy in a copper sauce pan with a wooden spoon resting in it.

 Because, I cannot tell a lie, I have struggled with our Thanksgiving turkey over the years.